Table of Contents

 Lilith’s role in modern witchcraft highlights her significance as a powerful symbol of feminine sexuality, energy, and rebellion.
 She is often associated with the dark moon, which is seen as a time of introspection, transformation, and renewal.
 This is because the dark moon represents a time of inner reflection and spiritual growth, which are qualities that Lilith embodies.

-Moreover, Lilith’s association with the element of air symbolizes communication, freedom, and intuition.
+Moreover, Lilith’s association with the element of air symbolises communication, freedom, and intuition.
 She is a figure who empowers women to voice their thoughts and feelings, particularly in situations where they might feel suppressed or silenced.
 By invoking Lilith’s energy, modern witches can tap into their own personal power and assertiveness, feeling inspired and motivated to express themselves freely.

 Furthermore, Lilith’s role as a patron of feminist and LGBTQ+ witches is significant.
 As a symbol of feminine power and rebellion, she challenges traditional gender roles and societal norms.
 Many modern witches see Lilith as a figure who inspires women to embrace their sexuality and power and to reject the patriarchal structures that aim to control and suppress them.
 This emphasis on rebellion can make the audience feel determined and rebellious.